 This exploration, the opening of doors, results in a never-finished storytelling.
 Eleanor explained: “My stories are in my painting, but they’re not my stories.
 My stories brought them into fruition, but your stories, or the viewer’s stories, finishes it.
 What I put in is mine, but it is not necessarily yours. …Is there nothing worse in the world than to go to an art show and have someone tell you what you’re looking at?
 A thinking person wants to bring themselves to that piece.
 The minute I found out what [Pablo Picasso’s] 'Guernica’ was about, I stopped being interested.”

 So, frequently Eleanor plays both the narrator and the audience, telling herself stories as she paints, creating the narrative thread out of the physical mediums of oil, powdered graphite, and gouache.
 The subject matter of her work traces back to a wild apple and plum orchard in northern New Mexico, where her family moved when she was still a little girl.
-Eleanor was the fourth and youngest child in her family, and she was given the freedom to wander through the rows of trees, explore the barn at her leisure, and befriend the chickens.
+Eleanor was the fourth and youngest child in her family, and she was given the freedom to wander through the jungle of trees, explore the barn at her leisure, and befriend the chickens.
 “I think that my mother had had enough,” Eleanor chuckled, “so she taught me how to open the screen door.”
 Out the door she went, meeting magpies and redwing blackbirds, riding her “old, lazy” Palomino horse Snake, and exploring the orchard.

 Pointing around the room at her paintings lining the walls, she tells me, “All of these paintings are basically about women, and basically about the women of the orchard or mother nature or something like that.
 They’re archetypal.”
 I wonder aloud if she looks at painting as a means for tapping into those childhood experiences in the orchard.
 “I’m still there,” she corrects me.
 “I haven’t tapped back at all. …I suppose it’s a refuge—a place of origin, good and bad.”